-NOTE: Any maintenance requiring disassembly of the cylinders should include replacement of all seals and rings.
-A seal kit will supply the required items.

-- 1. Disconnect the tube assembly from the holding valve. - Remove the capscrews and washers securing the holding valve and remove the holding valve from the cylinder barrel. - Break the tack weld and remove the pin and retaining plate. - Using a spanner wrench or chain wrench, unscrew the head from the barrel.
+- NOTE: Any maintenance requiring disassembly of the cylinders should include replacement of all seals and rings.
+A seal kit will supply the required items. - 1.
+Disconnect the tube assembly from the holding valve. - 2.
+Remove the capscrews and washers securing the holding valve and remove the holding valve from the cylinder barrel. - 3.
+Using a spanner wrench or chain wrench, unscrew the head from the barrel.